koder77/l1vm/README.md

 Installation
 -----------
-Just run the "install.sh" script in the main directory of L1VM!
+Just run the "clean.sh" script and then the "install.sh" script in the main directory of L1VM!
 The  binaries are build and installed into "/usr/local/bin".
 And the modules are installed into "/usr/local/lib".